heliojuniorkroger/julia-rest-api/README.md

 # julia-rest-api
-> An JSON and MySQL API made in Julia
+> A JSON and MySQL API made in Julia
 ## Purpose
 I'm just trying to learn something new.
-Julia seemed like an awesome language, and I decided to made this.
+Julia seemed like an awesome language, and I decided to make this.
 ## Installing Julia
 You need to install Julia on your machine to test the API.
 You can find the binary equivalent to your OS in [https://julialang.org/downloads/](https://julialang.org/downloads/).
 ## Installing dependencies